 Once the on-site review is completed and implementation begins, the QEP Implementation Committee will assume joint responsibility with the Dean of Instructional Services to serve as the primary governing body of the QEP (see Appendix I).
-The QEP Implementation Committee will work with the VConnected team members and the Curriculum Designer to oversee the daily implementation of the QEP, direct changes, document progression of the QEP projects, develop and maintain the QEP budget, use the Engagement Assessment Rubric to evaluate individual projects, and report progress to the QEP Assessment Team.
+The QEP Implementation Committee will work with the VConnected team members and the Instructional Designer to oversee the daily implementation of the QEP, direct changes, document progression of the QEP projects, develop and maintain the QEP budget, use the Engagement Assessment Template to evaluate individual projects, and report progress to the QEP Implementation Committee.

-QEP Curriculum Designer
+QEP Instructional Designer

-The Curriculum Designer will be hired in the fall of 2008 as a full-time faculty member to serve as the primary leader of the QEP team.
-This person will lead professional development efforts for all employees in relation to student engagement as well as individually with faculty to assess weaknesses and develop goals targeting student engagement opportunities in each course.
-The Curriculum Designer will work with the VConnected team members, the Dean of Instructional Services, and the QEP Implementation Team to oversee the daily implementation of the QEP, direct changes, document progression of the QEP projects, develop and maintain the QEP budget, use the Engagement Assessment Rubric to evaluate individual projects, and report progress to the QEP Assessment Team.
+The Instructional Designer will be hired in the fall of 2008 as a full-time faculty member to serve as the primary resource person in the area of instructional methodology and active learning pedagogy.
+This person will lead professional development efforts relative to student engagement for all employees as well as work individually with faculty to assess weaknesses and develop goals targeting student engagement opportunities in each course.
+The Instructional Designer will work with the Director of Institutional Effectiveness, the QEP Director, Deans, and VConnected team members to ensure that adequate resources are made available to support QEP initiatives.